 How to Spot Investment Scams

-Don’t be a victim of an investment scam.
-It is easier than you think for crooks to con you out of your hard earned money if you let your guard down.
-Investment scams come in many forms, and the Internet has just made it easier and faster for these vultures to feed on investors tempted by the possibility of an “inside deal.”
-The people who run these scams range from the very crude and clumsy to the highly polished and sophisticated who wrap their con games in such an air of legitimacy it may be hard to see the truth.
+Don’t fall victim to an investment scam.
+It is easier than you think for crooks to con you out of your hard-earned money if you let your guard down.
+Investment scams come in many forms, and they've been around for as long as stocks have traded on Wall Street, but the internet has made it even easier for these vultures to feed on investors tempted by the possibility of an “inside deal.”
+These scams range from crude and clumsy to highly polished and sophisticated.

-What do these scams look like?
-There are many different types floating around the Internet, so it would be impossible to identify them all – besides a new one will pop up tomorrow.
+There are many different types of scams floating around the internet, so it would be impossible to identify them all.
+Even if one could detail each scam out there today, a new one will pop up tomorrow.
 However, there are some signs you can look for:

-- Someone you don't know promises you an “inside” deal.
+Promises of an "inside" deal from a stranger: If someone you don't know offers you exclusive access to sensitive information, try to consider what this person has to gain.
 Why would a stranger pick you out to make rich?
 Does that make any sense?

 One of the most popular stock schemes is called “pump and dump.”
-Here’s how it works.
-A group of crooks buys up a block of stock in a little know company, preferably one that has a semi-exciting technology name.
-They get on the Internet and begin flooding cyberspace with false rumors about how this company has some breakthrough technology or just signed a super deal.
+Schemers buy up a block of stock in a little-known company, preferably one with a buzzword-loaded name that seizes on trends.
+In 2019, those buzzwords could be related to areas like cannabis, crypto, or tech.
+With the buzzword stock in hand, the schemers begin flooding the internet with false rumors about how this company is on the verge of a breakthrough or merger.

 In some cases, company insiders actively participate in spreading these false rumors.
 In other cases, the company has no idea the scheme is happening, and in effect, becomes another victim.
 Sophisticated scammers may even develop a phony letterhead and use it to send out press releases about the company.